hqcasanova/picoSlides/README.md

 - **Highly customisable**: from slide aspect ratio, through button size to callback functions; there's an [option](//github.com/hqcasanova/picoSlides#options) for nearly everything.
 - **Responsive design**: by default, slide image size depends on the width of the container and thumb-friendly buttons are provided.
 - **Bandwidth efficient**: slide images can be made adaptive.
 Also, only the cover slide is shown at first.
 The remaining slides are "lazy loaded".
-- **Optimised footprint**: it's 10KB minified and doesn't require loading an additional CSS file.
+- **Self-contained**: doesn't require loading any additional CSS or image file.
 All navigation icons are CSS shapes.
 - **Multi-language**: all displayed text can be customised.

 Minimum Requirements